google-deepmind/meltingpot/docs/concepts.md

 *   `registerUpdaters(updaterRegistry)`: Used instead of `update`, offers fine control over the order in which updates happen across components, as well as functionality to delay execution & update probabilisitically (see below).
-*   `onBlocked(blockedGameObject)`: Called when another object attempts and fails to enter the same `(x, y, layer)` absolute location as the containing object.
+*   `onBlocked(blockingGameObject)`: called when this object attempts and fails to enter an occupied (x, y, layer) absolute location.
 *   `onEnter(enteringGameObject, contactName)`: Called when another object enters the same `(x, y)` location (but in another `layer`) as the containing object. `contactName` is the `contact` string associated with the state